Suffolk County Construction Accident Lawyer

 It is important for claimants to understand the statute of limitations in New York regarding personal injury claims.
 The statute of limitations outlines the amount of time that an injured individual has to file a lawsuit.
 In the case of a personal injury stemming from a construction accident, an injured individual has three years from the date of the accident in which to take legal action.

 While exceptions may exist for this statute, it is advisable for any person seeking compensation to file a claim that meets this timeframe in order to avoid dismissal.
-A proactive lawyer could help gather evidence following an accident, locate witnesses from the construction site, and start building a case to satisfy the statute of limitations in Suffolk County.
+A proactive lawyer could help gather evidence following an accident, locate witnesses from the construction site, and start building a case to satisfy the statute of limitations.

 Potential Damages for an Injured Construction Worker